 Diabetes: Living With an Insulin Pump

 But using an insulin pump takes some getting used to.
-The more you learn about your pump and how to live with it, the happier you will be.

 How to live with an insulin pump

 Some people say that choosing which insulin pump to use is actually harder than deciding to switch to a pump in the first place.
 These steps may help.